5 Best Alternatives to PhotoRec

 Overview

-Consistently rated among the top 5 data recovery solutions by many sites and software experts, Disk Drill ticks many boxes that justify why it’s considered among the best of its kind.
+Consistently rated among the top 5 data recovery solutions by many sites and software experts (including our own top data recovery software ranking), Disk Drill ticks many boxes that justify why it’s considered among the best of its kind.
 It can recover multiple types of files from almost any storage device, and it also comes with handy extra features, like support for backups and S.M.A.R.T. monitoring.

 Read full Disk Drill for Windows review